ZAPtronCoder/RANDOM-STUPID-IDEAS/cool ideas/ZAPS bmb rework.md

 - **Rapiers** can now block.
 Blocking will only protect against 50% of damage.
 Will retain old stats.
 - **Claymores** can now pierce armor... sort of.
 It will ignore 20% of armor when attacking normally, but if critting or kb-atking it will ignore 40% of armor; stacks with Armor Crunch.
 Will retain old stats.
 - **Hammers** can now temporarily disable blocking (from blocking things like shields and rapiers).
 Hammers when critting or kb-atking will inflict Armor Crunch.
 Will retain old stats.
 - **Spears** can now be thrown.
 They will stick to enemies, giving them Bleeding.
 When the enemy dies or after a certain amount of time the spear will be dropped (longer or shorter based on material used).
+Multiple spears will increase bleeding level.
 Will retain old stats.
 - **Double Blades** will now be able to attack with both ends.
 You can now attack with the double blade by right-clicking, it will have its own separate attack cooldown.
 Will retain old stats.
 - **Battle Axes** can now be charged up to do a heavy attack (right-click).
 Depending on the charge level it will either not inflict Armor Crunch, inflict Armor Crunch, or inflict Armor Crunch II.
 Crits or kb-atks will inflict Bleeding.
 Will retain old stats.
 - **Glaives** will now be able to give the Hit Streak effect on hit.
 Has a 10% chance to inflict Bleeding, 20% on crit or kb-atk.
 Will retain old stats.